combateafraude/Flutter/README.md

 ```

 ### Optional parameters
-* `uploadImages(bool upload)` - allows upload the image into a server bucket and return its URL in DocumentDetectorResult.Capture.ImageUrl
 * `setAndroidMask(String drawableGreenName, String drawableWhiteName, String drawableRedName)` - replace the default SDK's masks in Android.
 Enter the name of the drawable to be used
 * `setAndroidLayout(String layoutName)` - replace the SDK layout in Android with yours with the respectively [template](https://gist.github.com/kikogassen/62068b6e5bc7988d28594d833b125519)
 * `setAndroidStyle(String styleName)` -  set the SDK color style in Android.
 [Template](https://github.com/combateafraude/Mobile/wiki/Common#styles)